Skip to Content

 Golden Eagle

 Uniquely adapted, these birds exhibit territorial fidelity, with some pairs maintaining the same area for successive generations.
-As an apex predator and a symbol of wild spaces, the Golden Eagle possesses an important ecological role and is emblematic of conservation efforts across the world.
+As an apex predator and a symbol of wild spaces, the golden eagle possesses an important ecological role and is emblematic of conservation efforts worldwide.

 Booted Eagle